Priscilla0117/CargoGuard/README.md

 | :---: | :---: | :---: |
 | Supplied-data outputs matched | Unit tests · zero skipped | Local HTTP checks |

-**Verified 22 September 2026.** Production build and clean installation also passed.
-The 520-email result uses supplied **development data**, not an unseen test set or a claim of production accuracy.
-[See scope, results and limitations →](docs/SUBMISSION_CHECK.md)

 ## How it is built